hsflabstanford/vegan-meta/README.md

   * `sum_lm.R`prints a subset of the results from `summary(lm())` and also works in a pipe
   * `var_d_calc.R` calculates the variance of $\Delta$.

+* data has two files:
+  * `vegan-meta.csv`  is our dataset of studies
+  * `excluded-studies.csv` is our list of studies we looked at but didn't include
+  * `vegan-codebook.csv` is our codebook for the dataset

-The other stuff is project setup, the license, etc.
+The other stuff in this repo is project setup, license, .gitignore, etc.